GreigHuth/os-coursework/README.md

 # os-coursework
 Operating Systems Coursework

 The coursework involved implementing key components of the InfOS operating system (https://github.com/tspink/infos).
 I was required to implement the following:

-A first in first out CPU scheduler
+A round-robin process scheduler.

 The physical memory page allocator, as per the buddy system for memory allocation.